venturemark/whiteboard/README.md

 # whiteboard

 A place to brainstorm ideas in a structured way so that we can find out what is most important.
-There are the folling core principles guiding the whiteboard at this point.
+These are the core principles guiding the whiteboard at this point.

 - [ACS - Acceptance Criteria Specifications](/acs)